JohannesTheo/multi_object_datasets_torch/README.md

 'object_positions'  [33, 11, 3]          torch.float32
 ```

-> Please note that the usual `torchvision.transforms` are implemented for images and might not work as expected for sequences with `dim() > 4`, e.g. the `'mask'` sequence!
+> Note that the 'mask' Tensor in cater is now 5-dimensional and not all `torchvision.transforms` can handle that *out of the box*.
+For instance, [`transforms.Resize`](https://pytorch.org/vision/main/generated/torchvision.transforms.Resize.html) is *only* implemented for 3- and 4-dimensional Tensors.
+In such cases, either implement a custom solution (e.g. apply sequentially) or, if possible, switch to e.g. [`transforms.v2.Resize`](pytorch.org/vision/main/generated/torchvision.transforms.v2.Resize.html) which can have an arbitrary number of leading batch dimensions.

 ## References